 Let’s face it: Family planning is a huge and life-changing decision, and it can sometimes be uncomfortable to think or talk about.
 But like all scary medical things, it’s important to face your discomfort head on.
 Your fertility is no different.

-According to the Centers for Disease Control and Prevention (CDC), 12.1 percent of women will have difficulty getting or staying pregnant.
+According to the Centers for Disease Control and Prevention (CDC), of women will have difficulty getting or staying pregnant.
 So, grab your favorite hot beverage, sit down in your comfy chair, and give these questions some thought.

 1. Do I want kids, and how many?